Snodgrass Slough Trail & Cosumnes River Preserve - Jan. '26

 note 1 - R2L: Frank, Karen, Jean, Barb Go., Dominic, Cynthia, Linda, Marcia, Barb Gr., Rick, and me; photo provided by Frank.

-note 2 - Bolbitaceae mushrooms are dependably hallucinogenic, but some varieties are poisonous to eat, or even to touch !
+note 2 - Bolbitaceae mushrooms are usually hallucinogenic, and some varieties are poisonous to eat, or even to touch !
+(I wonder who figured that out?)

 note 3 - At the top center of this photo the Twin Cities bridge can be seen, but we didn't get that far today.
 In Dec.
 24 we crossed that road & walked another half mile north.